norami/angular-jquery-wrapper/README.md

 # Angular jQuery Wrapper

-1. This service generate jQuery-wrapping directives with simple schema data.
+1. This service generates jQuery-wrapping directives with simple schema data.
 2. Some jQuery plugins in the next section are ready to use.

 # Supporting Library